-The risk of fraud and corruption within procurement are viewed as significant in many areas of local government given the high values of spend involved, low case numbers, low levels of reporting, poor data quality and the lack of procurement expertise and anti-fraud resources.
+The risk of fraud and corruption within procurement is viewed as significant in many areas of local government given the high values of spending involved, low case numbers, low levels of reporting, poor data quality, and the lack of procurement expertise and anti-fraud resources.

 The recommendations from the report highlight key areas for organisation development and performance:

 Building capacity and capability